 36 Navette multi-level shuttles and 24 lifts in the 18-aisle shuttle warehouse ensure optimum provision of items for picking of online orders.
 The warehouse provides 12,000 bin storage locations and it has been designed according to the patented 3D-MATRIX Solution®.
 Picking is carried out in accordance with the goods-to-person principle using put walls with a Put to Light function.

 The WAMAS® logistics software controls and optimizes all processes in both automated warehouses, ensures effective and coordinated processes, as well as timely processing of store and online orders.
 Moreover, the logistics software is connected to the customer's warehouse management system with a standardized interface.
-The visualisation and information software WAMAS® Lighthouse is used to visualise warehouse processes and provides important key figures.
+The visualization and information software WAMAS® Lighthouse is used to visualize warehouse processes and provides important key figures.

 "At IKEA, we always strive to be more accessible, affordable, and more sustainable for our customers.
 This requires an innovative logistics with fulfilment activities in various shapes and formats, all enabling IKEA to be a multichannel retailer", explains Claudio Marconi, Head of Logistics Development of Inter IKEA.